'Alien' comet being investigated for signs of extraterrestrial technology

 Professor Loeb said the space rock's peculiar elongated shape is odd for a common space rock but ideal for a ship flying between star systems.

-Breakthrough Listen has now announced the program will scan Oumuamua this week for signs of radio signals.
+Breakthrough Listen has now announced the programme will scan Oumuamua this week for signs of radio signals.

 "Researchers working on long-distance space transportation have previously suggested that a cigar or needle shape is the most likely architecture for an interstellar spacecraft, since this would minimise friction and damage from interstellar gas and dust," the research firm said in a statement.